Anthony Advincula

 I have been a recipient of a number of journalism awards and fellowships, including the New York Times Press Fellowship, Radio Television News Foundation and RIAS German/American Exchange Fellowship for Journalists and the USC Annenberg National Health Journalism Fellowship.

-I attended Columbia University — where I was awarded a Charles H. Revson Fellowship in 2017 and received my master’s degree in public administration, concentrating in social and urban policy — Harvard University and the University of the Philippines.
+I attended Columbia University—where I was awarded a Charles H. Revson Fellowship in 2017 and received my master’s degree in public administration, concentrating in social and urban policy and journalism—and took a course on advanced narrative nonfiction from Harvard Extension School in 2005.

 For Asian Americans, Mental Health an ‘Invisible Problem’